ab604/RepData_PeerAssessment1/PA1_template.md

         select(interval, steps, date)
 ```

-As previously, I then caclulated the mean number of steps in each interval
+As previously, I then calculated the mean number of steps in each interval
 across all the days for each of these data frames, like so:

 ```r